 Walmart, Target, Hudson’s Bay

 Department Stores will usually have a home section where they offer a selection of table, desk, and floor lamps.
-They may also have wired lighting selections too that may be just what you’re looking for, so it’s worth checking out.
+They may also have wired lighting selections too.

 These stores will be more expensive, usually, but they can offer some stunning pieces for your consideration.